Doctoral Local Authority Fellowship Scheme Applicant Guidance Notes 2021

 If a CTU has supported the application and/or will support the proposed fellowship, please include a supporting letter from that CTU.
 The letter should describe the input of the CTU to the proposal and the continuing support they will provide over the course of the Fellowship.

-If any upload (other than the SoECAT) is longer than a single page, only the 1st page of that upload will be considered.
+If any upload (other than the SoECAT) is longer than a single page, only the first page of that upload will be considered.

 All uploads (other than the SoECAT) must be made in Adobe PDF format.